nvpro-samples/gl_vk_threaded_cadscene/README.md

 As this sample only uses two pipeline objects (or state-objects in OpenGL) and the rest of the scene's resources are static as well, Vulkan cannot make use of its greatest strength: generating and validating resources in parallel.
 Therefore, benchmarks in samples like this are very directed at a certain problem and only demonstrate a snapshot of an APIs capability.

 ### Building
-Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/) and a [driver that supports Vulkan](https://developer.nvidia.com/vulkan-driver).
+Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/).
+Always use 64-bit build configurations.

 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.